Git-Lecture-2025/Assignment-2025/GitExcercises.md

 ```
 `git stash` is used to stash my current work and `git stash pop` is used to undo that.

+After stashing the current work, fix the bug and make a commit.
-Fix the bug after stashing and commit it.
-Then `pop` it and then finish the work and push the final commit.
+Then `pop` the stash and then finish the work before executing the final commit.

 ### Change-Branch-History